-An introduction to commonly used time series analysis models along with implementation of the models within data examples using the R statistical software.
+An introduction to commonly used time series analysis models and novel forecasting systems, along with implementation of the models within data examples using the R statistical software and python software.

 Course prerequisites:

 A sound knowledge about undergraduate or graduate statistics, and regression analysis but also basic programming proficiency, linear algebra and basic calculus.